When you’re going on a “once in a lifetime” trip, it makes sense that you want to take pictures to commemorate the event!

 We strongly recommend ensuring your camera before bringing it onto the Colorado River.

-- The easiest way to keep your camera safe is simply by keeping it with you in the personal dry bag that we provide during orientation.
-The bag has roughly a 14-inch diameter and is about two feet tall (and about half that height when closed securely).
-This is where you can keep sunscreen, your bandana AND your camera.
-Water is always a concern but these dry bags do a pretty amazing job of keeping that pesky stuff out (as long as you seal it correctly!).
-That being said, we do suggest an added layer of protection such as keeping your camera in a ziploc bag inside the dry bag.
+A simple way to keep your camera safe is simply by keeping it with you in the personal dry bag that we provide during orientation.
+The bag has roughly a 7-inch diameter and is about a foot tall when closed securely.
+This is where you can keep sunscreen, your bandana, AND your camera.
+Water is always a concern, but these dry bags do a pretty amazing job of keeping that pesky stuff out (as long as you seal it correctly!).
+That being said, we do suggest an added layer of protection, such as a small waterproof case inside the dry bag.

-- Another option is bringing a small Pelican case, although there are positives and negatives with this one.
-The good news is that, oh boy, your gear is protected!
-Sand, wind, water, humidity, you name it, if it is in the Pelican case you’re pretty safe.
+Another option is bringing a small Pelican case.
+Sand, wind, water, humidity, you name it; if it is in the Pelican case, you’re pretty safe.
 The downside is that it can be a little clumsy.
-You’re also responsible for keeping an eye on it and strapping it down with you on the boats (carabiners work great).
-The other downside is that it can be tough to access and open if you see something you need to shoot quickly.
+You’re also responsible for keeping an eye on it and securing it with you on the boats (carabiners work great).
+The other downside is that it can be tough to access and open if you see something you want to capture quickly.

-A quick note on drones: Drones are prohibited within the Park boundaries.
-All Grand Canyon Whitewater river trips are 100% in Grand Canyon National Park and therefore, regardless of whether or not you are a licensed operator, all drone use is prohibited on a river trip in Grand Canyon.
+Drones are prohibited within the Park boundaries.
+All Grand Canyon Whitewater river trips are 100% in Grand Canyon National Park, and therefore, regardless of whether or not you are a licensed operator, all drone use is prohibited on a river trip in Grand Canyon.